 The majority of the disk usage appears in the

-directories so it is worth aggressively managing that usage.
+it is worth aggressively managing that usage.

 In the AWS cloud it is possible to resize disk space dynamically.
 See Requesting Modifications to Your EBS Volumes and Extending a Linux File System After Resizing a Volume.
 You can do this without even restarting the server.